wp-plugins/wp-copysafe-web/readme.txt

 * Manage settings to control image display options.
 * Add copy protection to by adding just a 20 x 20 pixel image.
 * Protection for all media from Printscreen and screen capture.
+* Fully supported in the ASPS Web Browser.

 The use of CopySafe Web [encrypted images](http://www.artistscope.com/image-encryption.asp) is the most secure image protection solution because those images are [domain locked]( http://www.artistscope.com/domain-lock.asp) and cannot be used on any other website.
 They are also safe from your webmaster.